I am an American Afro-Latina travel blogger.

 Why did I feel like I needed my Blackness validated by other people of color?

-Note: I am HAPPY about and understand the need to feature darker women than I. In my young desire to belong, I felt too brown to be recognized by mainstream media and too light to be recognized by the Black travel movement.
+Note: I am understand the need to feature darker women than I - and am happy to be a part of a movement that continues to push people of color forward.
+In my young desire to belong, I felt too brown to be recognized by mainstream media and too light to be recognized by the Black travel movement.

 Eventually I stopped trying to match my peers.
 I stopped judging my image and work just because I wasn't the right shade or topic for a particular brand.